 Your child’s Social Security number will be needed to:

-Take a look at your budget to figure out ways to pay for all the new expenses that come with having a baby or adopting a child.
+How will you pay for all the new expenses that come with having a baby or adopting a child?
 Planning ahead and adjusting your budget early can help you stay in control.
-You’ll need to factor in the cost of child care, medical, food, diapers, clothing and other necessities.
+Remember to factor in the cost of child care, medical, food, diapers, clothing and other necessities.

 College may seem far away, but kids grow up fast, and the cost of college continues to increase.
 If you put just $50 a month into an account at a hypothetical 8% annual rate of return, in 18 years you would have more than $24,000.
 You can always increase your savings along the way if your financial position changes.

-One added bonus to having a child is the many tax benefits you may be eligible to claim.
+Whether you are married or single, having a child may entitle you to claim a dependent which could provide certain tax benefits.
 Some are in the form of deductions reducing your taxable income while others are credits directly reducing your taxes.

-The Child Tax Credit lets you reduce your tax bill for each qualifying child you have younger than 17.
+The Child Tax Credit lets you reduce your tax bill for each qualifying child younger than 17.
 (This credit is reduced for high-income taxpayers.)